 \subsection{Results of CDI setting}

 \textbf{Noise Free Condition}.
-Under noise-free conditions, Tab.~\ref{table:basel} and Fig.~\ref{fig:noisefree} showed the best results for each method out of 3 random realizations (seeds). m-SiSPRNet achieved the best performance in amplitude recovery, followed by SCAN and wavelet.
+Under noise-free conditions, Tab.~\ref{table:basel} and Fig.~\ref{fig:noisefree} show the best results for each method out of 3 random realizations (seeds). m-SiSPRNet achieved the best performance in amplitude recovery, followed by SCAN and wavelet.
 For object phase recovery, SCAN performed the best, then MLP and m-SiSPRNet.
 Phase is found to be harder than amplitude to recover.
 The same model could have quite different recovery abilities on these two properties.
 For instance, m-SiSPRNet's phase recovery is 30 dB lower than its amplitude result.
 However, SCAN balanced the results and achieved good performance on both.

 \textbf{Stability}.
-Tab.~\ref{table:baselstd} showed the mean and standard deviation of 3 seeds' experiment results under noise-free conditions.
+Tab.~\ref{table:baselstd} shows the mean and standard deviation of 3 seeds' experiment results under the noise-free condition.
 SCAN has the best amplitude and phase recovery performance when considering all seeds.
 It is noticed that decoder-encoder-based models, m-SiSPRNet and Double DIP, have a high variance in results.
 SCAN had a relatively lower variance, demonstrating its high stability.

 \textbf{Noise Robustness}.
-Tab.~\ref{table:baselnoise} and Fig.3(a) show the restoration performance under different noise levels.
+Tab.~\ref{table:baselnoise} and Fig. 3(a) show the restoration performance under different noise levels.
 In most cases, SCAN outperforms all methods, especially in retrieving the object phase.

 \textbf{Ablation Study of Loss Function}.
-As shown in Tab.~\ref{table:loss} and Fig.3(b), the $\mathcal{L}_p$ recovers the phase better than $\mathcal{L}_m$ in most cases.
+As shown in Tab.~\ref{table:loss} and Fig. 3(b), the $\mathcal{L}_p$ recovers the phase better than $\mathcal{L}_m$ in most cases.
 The model with the combination of these two losses improves the recovery quality of the phase compared with the one with $\mathcal{L}_m$, and the amplitude recovery outperforms both.
 The performance is further enhanced after adding a TV loss, mainly in the phase part.

 \begingroup \endgroup